Poojitha-Chandra/Python-Basics/README.md

 Hi there!

-Poojitha here,I want to list out here some of the basic programs of python language.
+Poojitha here,I want to list out here some of the basic programs of python language which would benefit the beginners in Python.